igorskyflyer/npm-mapped-replacer/README.md

 addRule(replaceWith: string, searchFor: string[]): boolean
 ```

-*Adds a new rule or updates an existing rule for character replacement with multiple subjects.*
+*Adds a new rule for character replacement with multiple subjects.*

 `replaceWith` - The string to replace the `searchFor` with.

 `searchFor` - The array of strings to be replaced.

-Returns true if the rule was added or updated successfully, false otherwise.
+Returns true if the rule was added successfully, false otherwise.

 <br>